Kuwait | 22, 23 October 2025

-The WPC Energy Youth Forum is an opportunity for young professionals and experts of the energy industry to exchange opinions and share viewpoints with senior representatives of the energy sector and meet top executives from leading companies of the industry.
+The WPC Energy Youth Forum is an opportunity for young professionals in the energy industry to exchange opinions and share viewpoints with senior representatives of the energy sector and meet international young professionals and network with executives from leading global companies.

 Empowering the Future: Connecting Young Professionals, Ideas & Knowledge